-- It is the responsibility of the parent to inform us of a pupil absence and to inform us of any changes to contact details. - Parents/carers are expected to inform us of their pupil's absence before 9.00 a.m. on each day of absence providing the reason for absence and when their child will be returning to school.
-We will contact parents/carers and/or other listed emergency contacts where no contact has been made.
+- It is the responsibility of the parent to inform us of a pupil absence and to inform us of any changes to contact details. - Parents can report the absence of their child by emailing attendance@matfordbrook.academy - Parents are expected to inform us of their pupil's absence before 8.30am on each day of absence providing the reason for absence and when their child will be returning to school.
+We will contact parents and/or other listed emergency contacts (parents need to supply at least 2 other contacts for emergencies) where no contact has been made.
 Where required, we may conduct reasonable enquiries with friends or neighbours and will carry out welfare home visits as necessary.
 If no contact is made, we may request a welfare check from the police. - The school will always prioritise support over legal interventions.
-However, the school has a duty of care to inform parents that do not respond to the advice and support offered that the threshold for referral to the Education Welfare Service is 92% and the school will proceed with a referral should a child's attendance reach this level.
+However, the school has a duty of care to inform parents that do not engage with the advice and support offered, that the threshold for referral to the Attendance Engagement Service is 92% and the school will proceed with a referral should a child's attendance reach this level.